SystemsApproach/private5g/software/smallcell.rst

 Specifically, the ``configs`` directory includes four files:
 ``latest``, ``local``, ``release-2.0``, and ``release-2.1``.
 These
-config files are the ultimate source of information for four different deployment scenarios—each specifies (a) a set of Helm Charts, and (b) a set of override values for those charts.
-Up to this point we have been using ``latest``; it is the default value for variable ``CHARTS`` in the ``Makefile``.
-For the purpose of this stage, we will be using ``local``, which is identical to ``local``, except it points to alternative override value files for the SD-Core, and alternative model files for the ROC (as explained below).
+files are the ultimate source of information for four different deployment scenarios—each specifies (a) a set of Helm Charts, and (b) a set of override values for those charts.
+Up to this point we have been using ``latest``; it is the default value for Makefile variable ``CHARTS``.
+For the purpose of this stage, we will be using ``local``, which is identical to ``latest``, except it points to alternative override value files for the SD-Core, and alternative model files for the ROC (as explained below).

 .. code-block::